enricobacis/wos/README.rst

 wos
 ===

-*SOAP Client for querying the Web of Science database*
+*SOAP Client for querying the Web of Science database+

 Description
 -----------